alexnask/zpm/README.md

-# Inofficial Package Manager for Zig
+# Unofficial Package Manager for Zig

 **DISCLAIMER**:
 This is not an official package manager for Zig.
 It's just something to bridge the time between *now* and the official package manager release.